 - (c) To the URL Terms.
 Google may change the URL Terms from time to time and will notify the Customer if any such change is material.
 Google may notify the Customer of material SLA changes via the applicable SLA web page.
 Material changes to the URL Terms will become effective 30 days after notice is given, except that (i) materially adverse SLA changes will become effective 90 days after notice is given and (ii) changes applicable to new Services or functionality or the Data Processing Amendment, or that are required by applicable law, will be effective immediately.

 Google may only change the Data Processing Amendment where such change is

 required to comply with applicable law, is expressly permitted by the Data

 - (i) is commercially reasonable;

-- (ii) does not result in a degradation of the overall security of the Services;
+- (ii) does not result in a material reduction of the security of the Services;

 - (iii) does not expand the scope of or remove any restrictions on Google's processing of 'Customer Personal Data', as described in the 'Scope of Processing' Section of the Data Processing Amendment; and